mcastrocach/ppad/README.md

 ## Documentation

-The project includes a docs folder that contains several text files providing more details about the project and its requirements.
+The docs folder contains several files providing more details about the project and its requirements.

 ## Authors